 Readers Questions To what extent is inequality an essential ingredient of capitalism

-A strict definition of capitalism is a society where capital is privately owned and workers paid wages by private firms.
+A strict definition of capitalism is a society where capital is privately owned, and workers are paid wages by private firms.
 Essentially it is a society with minimal government intervention and resources are distributed according to the outcome of free markets.

-You could argue people may have other motivations for setting up a business than just higher incomes, but most would agree higher income is an important consideration – if not overriding motive.
+You could argue people may have other motivations for setting up a business than just higher incomes, but most would agree higher income is an important consideration – if not an over-riding motive.